mrchrisster/pitrex/README.md

 Malban works with a VM image to compile Pitrex.
 You can watch his setup tutorial [here](http://vide.malban.de/pitrex/pitrex-baremetal-quick-start-unfinished)

-Using VM seems to compile code faster than WSL (strangely enough) but for convenience, I prefer WSL.
+Since I work with Windows, I use WSL.
 This is what you need to do on a fresh Ubuntu (in my case 20.04) install under Windows WSL

 ```sudo apt-get update && apt-get install make```